bitmark-inc/docs/bitmark-references/bitmark-node-software/node-modules.md

 ## Storage

 The bitmarkd program uses [LevelDB](https://github.com/google/leveldb) as the storage backend.
 LevelDB is a fast key-value storage without the concept of logical tables in traditional relational databases, so we partition the key space by adding a prefix byte to each key.
 The key-value pairs with the same prefix corresponds to a pool of data entries with the same attributes.
-The values to be stored are compactly serialized in order to reduce the disk usage.
+The values to be stored are compactly serialized to reduce the disk usage.

 There are two separate LevelDB databases under the data directory of bitmarkd: